hoangsonww/WeatherMate-App/.github/README.md

 # The WeatherMate App

 Welcome to WeatherMate!
 Created by [Son Nguyen](https://github.com/hoangsonww) in 2024, WeatherMate is your go-to web application for staying updated with the latest weather conditions for any location!
 With an easy-to-use interface and real-time data, WeatherMate ensures that you're well-prepared for the weather ahead.
-The mobile version is also under development, and is in the `WeatherMate` sub-directory.
+The mobile version is also under development, and is in the `WeatherMate-Mobile` sub-directory.

 At the mean time, you can use the web version at [https://hoangsonww.github.io/WeatherMate-App/](https://hoangsonww.github.io/WeatherMate-App/).
+Let's get prepared for the weather ahead 🌤️️!

 ## Features